Top 5 Amazing Things To Do In Koh Samui

 The standard itinerary generally first stops at the park’s largest island, Koh Wua Talab, where a climb up the island’s central peak affords panoramic views over the Gulf of Thailand.

 If you decide to visit Angthong, You’ll thank me later.
-But be warned that the hike up requires a reasonable amount of effort.
+But be warned that the hike up requires a reasonable amount of effort as a couple of sections can be a bit treacherous.

 One of the least crowded and in my opinion the most beautiful beach in Koh Samui.